ClassicPress/ClassicPress/src/wp-content/themes/the-classicpress-theme/README.md

 The footer also contains a series of static links to various locations on social media.
 Feel free to edit them or to override them in a child theme, according to the customization method you have chosen above.

 The theme enables widgets to be added to a right sidebar, while specifying one sidebar for posts (the Blog Sidebar) and another for pages (the Main Sidebar).
+Widgets can also be added to the footer.

 The ClassicPress Theme also comes with a ready-made template for Frequently Asked Questions.
 To make use of this, create a custom post type for FAQs, register the post type as 'faq', and specify a URL for its archive (e.g. 'has_archive' => 'faqs' ).
 The theme will then display your FAQs using accessible disclosure widgets.
 Just remember to create a Custom Link to the FAQs in your menu!